mmadaio/developer-community-data/README.md

 ### Files

+- Statistical analyses of survey data (Chi-squares, log-linear models, etc)
 - Visualizations of descriptive statistics of survey data (bar charts, cross-tabulated heatmaps, etc)
-- Statistical analyses of survey data (Chi-squares, log-linear models, post-hoc corrections, etc)
 - Re-usable data cleaning scripts (cleaning country names, etc)

 ### Usage

--
+- To view the results of the analyses, clone or download this repository using the green button, then open the `.html` files in your browser.
+- To modify or re-run the code, some basic familiarity with Python and the Jupyter development environment may be necessary.
+See a tutorial [here](http://jupyter-notebook.readthedocs.io/en/latest/notebook.html) for assistance beginning to work with Jupyter.
+- Re-usable data cleaning scripts are located in the `preprocessing` folder
+- The primary analysis results are in the `developer-surveys` folder.
+The `developer_survey_analyses` script is the main analysis file, with additional visualizations in the `developer_survey_visualizations` file.